 The Roots of “Wolf Song”

-I met the eminent wolf ecosystem biologist Cristina Eisenberg when we were both fellows at Black Earth Institute.
-Cristina has a mission to get the word out about the crucial role wolves play in a healthy ecosystem.
-She invited me to accompany her research team into the field in Glacier National Park, so I could write poetry about the wolves firsthand.
+Biologist Cristina Eisenberg and I met as fellows at Black Earth Institute.
+Cristina invited me to accompany her research team into the field in Glacier National Park, so I could write poetry about the wolves firsthand.
 Little did I know that the call of the wolves would eventually pull me into such a magical and all-consuming theatrical project.

 Collaboration and Creation

 Bringing what I had written back to Maine, I realized that this project would inspire more than an individual book of poetry.
 The epic tragedy of the wolf’s near-disappearance from the United States demands communal and societal, not just individual, grieving.
-It took a new organization, Poets Theater of Maine, to create a new kind of play: an interactive collaborative poetic ritual theater production.
+I started Poets Theater of Maine to create a new kind of play to share this work: an interactive collaborative poetic ritual theater production.
 Eventually, “Wolf Song” evolved into a collaborative effort among nearly 30 people: composers, musicians, choreographers, mask-makers, dancers, actors, and singers, all coming together to honor the spirit of the wolf.

-I intended the play to loosen popular stereotypes and awaken the transformative power of the wolf within the ecosystem and ourselves.
-A workshop version of “Wolf Song,” featuring the wolves of our psyches from La Loba to the Wabanaki trickster to the wolf-mother who suckled Romulus and Remus, premiered to an enthusiastic audience at Mayo Street Arts in Portland, Maine under the direction of Assunta Kent with musical score by Christina Alden-Kenne.
-As the cast carried maskmaker Libby Marcus’ large red huge wolf mask out onto the stage, the audience added their voices to the casts’ to sing and howl along during the finale, and the spirit of the wolf moved through the theater.
+A workshop version of “Wolf Song” premiered to an enthusiastic audience at Mayo Street Arts in Portland, Maine in 2012, under the direction of Assunta Kent with musical score by Christina Alden-Kenne.
+As the audience added their voices to the casts’ to sing and howl along during the finale, the spirit of the wolf moved through the theater.
 I was especially gratified that Millenial audience members were so excited and receptive to the play’s unique mix.

 Now “Wolf Song” is ready for its next stage of production.
 Who knows what the future will bring?